ros2/design/articles/060_ros_middleware_interface.md

 - the list of constants defined in the message (again consisting of name, type and value)

-In the case of using DDS this information enables to:
+In the case of using DDS this information enables one to:

 - programmatically create a *DDS TypeCode* which represents the message structure
 - register the *DDS TypeCode* with the *DDS Participant*